 After you know the initial costs of forming an LLC in Maryland, you should also know the ongoing costs once you have filed for an LLC.
 Here are the involved costs that you need to know.

 Annual Report Filing Fee

-To keep your LLC in good standing in Maryland, you must file Annual Report with the Maryland Secretary of State.
-The Annual report provides updated information about your LLC, such as changes in address, members, or Resident Agent.
+To keep your LLC in good standing, you must file Annual Report with the Maryland Secretary of State.
+The Annual Report provides updated information about your LLC, such as changes in address, members, or Resident Agent.

-In Maryland, the Annual report fee costs around $300 which can be paid on 1 year (15th April).
+In Maryland, the Annual Report fee costs $300 which can be paid every 1 year (15th April).

 Franchise Tax or Annual LLC Tax